Oboe Concerto (Marcello): Movements

 The concerto survives in different printed and manuscript versions, one of these in C minor.

 Other versions

 The concerto has also been recorded played on a piccolo trumpet - a notoriously challenging transcription due to the breath control and tight embouchure required for its sustained passages in the higher register.

+Bach's keyboard transcription of the 2nd movement ("Adagio") was adapted by John Williams for inclusion in his score for Steven Spielberg's 2022 semi-autobiographical film The Fabelmans, heard during the entire three-minute sequence where Sammy Fabelman edits the footage he took of a family camping trip and uncovers the affair between his mother Mitzi and Bennie Lowey, his father Burt's loyal co-worker.
+The scene is intercut with Mitzi herself playing the piece on her piano while Burt sits on the couch, listening to it.